ivy-llc/ivy/docs/partial_source/contributing/3_function_types.rst

 Nestable Functions
 ------------------

-*Nestable* functions are functions (compositional or primary) which can accept :code:`ivy.Container` instances in place of **any** of the arguments.
+*Nestable* functions are functions which can accept :code:`ivy.Container` instances in place of **any** of the arguments.
 Multiple containers can also be passed in for multiple arguments at the same time, provided that the containers share an identical nested structure.
 If an :code:`ivy.Container` is passed, then the function is applied to all of the